How to form an official RFI Listeners Club

-If you are interested in either changing your radio club into an RFI club, or if you would like to create a brand-new RFI club, the first step is to read the RFI Club Charter:
+If you are interested in either changing your radio club into an RFI Club or if you would like to create a brand-new RFI club, the first step is to read the RFI Club Charter.

 If you are willing to abide by the Charter, write to me at firstname.lastname@example.org and let me know.
 We want to know about your club - how often do you meet?
 Which RFI programs do you listen to?
 Which other international radios does your club listen to?
-What community activites has your club organized or been a part of?
+What community activities has your club organized or been a part of?
 What are your club's future plans for community involvement?
 Send us pictures of your events!

 RFI Clubs are meant to be involved in their community.
-We need to hear about your activities - and see photos! - in order for you to maintain Active status in the RFI Club family.
-Your club will need to send us your updates at least once a year. - but more often is preferable!
+We need to hear about your activities - and see photos! - in order for you to maintain active status in the RFI Club family.
+Your club will need to send us your updates at least once a year - but more often is preferable.